-These are email addresses which were deleted by a mailbox provider or are no longer used by their owners.
-If you send emails to unknown users, you’ll receive error code 500 as a response.
-If you are notified of that error, delete the email address quickly, so your sender reputation is not at risk.
+These are email accounts that were deleted by a mailbox provider or are no longer used by their owners.
+If you send emails to unknown users, you’ll receive a 500 error code as a response.
+If you recieve that error, remove the email address from your mailing quickly, so your sender reputation is not at risk.

 - Spam traps

-These are email addresses used to identify spammers and block sending domains and IPs with poor data quality practices.
-Mailbox providers, filtering companies, and anti-spam services create such emails and then spread them through the web, where they can be parsed.
+These are email addresses used to identify spammers and block their sending domains and IPs with poor data quality practices.
+Mailbox providers, filtering companies, and anti-spam services create spam traps and then spread them through the web, where they can be parsed.

 - Appearance of IP address on blacklists